-This document recommends Terms and Conditions to be applied to the Klamath Hydroelectric Project, Federal Energy Regulatory Commission (FERC) licensed Project No. P-2082-027, and explains why such terms and conditions are necessary to achieve Klamath River water quality, fish health, and fish passage conditions capable of protecting natural resources essential to the lives of the Klamath River Tribal communities.
+This document recommends Terms and Conditions to be applied to the Klamath Hydroelectric Project (hereafter "KHP"), Federal Energy Regulatory Commission (FERC) licensed Project No. P-2082-027 and explains why such terms and conditions are necessary to achieve Klamath River water quality conditions capable of protecting natural resources essential to the lives of the Klamath River Tribal communities.

-With regard to each Klamath River water quality, fish health, or fish passage issue attributable to the existence and operation of the KHP, the information presented here, together with the terms and conditions recommended, include (1) background information concerning the relationship of each water quality or river health parameter to essential Klamath River resources, including the river's salmon resources; (2) an explanation of how the existence and operation of the KHP contribute to the degradation of the Klamath River; and (3) recommended terms and conditions to be included in the KHP license, including, where necessary to achieve acceptable Klamath River water quality, fish health, and fish passage, recommendations for the removal of KHP facilities.
+With regard to each Klamath River water quality issue attributable to the existence and operation of the KHP, the information presented here, together with the terms and conditions recommended, include

+- (1) background information concerning the relationship of each water quality or river health parameter to essential Klamath River resources, including the river's salmon resources; - (2) an explanation of how the existence and operation of the KHP contribute to the degradation of the Klamath River; and - (3) recommended terms and conditions to be included in the KHP license, including, where necessary to achieve acceptable Klamath River water quality, recommendations for the removal of KHP facilities.

-A SUMMARY OF THE TRIBE'S RECOMMENDED TERMS AND CONDITIONS
+A SUMMARY OF QUARTZ VALLEY INDIAN RESERVATION'S RECOMMENDED TERMS AND CONDITIONS